PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 This function will print "Hello everyone!"
 3 times.

 # Return
-The `input` function gave us back a string that could hold onto using a variable.
-We say that the `input` function "returned" something (aka "gave us back" something).
-Function can give us back something using the `return` keyword.
+Remember how `input` gave us back something?
+Well we can make a "function" give something back.

-Delete all the code and write in the following.
+(Delete all your code and write in the following)
 ```py
 def add(a, b):
     return a + b
 ```

-This function adds 2 numbers (Lol, that is so lame XD).
+This function adds 2 numbers (Lol, that is so lame XD) and "returns" (aka gives back) the result of `a + b`.

-We can use this function with a variable.
+Now we can "get" something from the `add` function.

 ```py
 def add(a, b):